 Time Series Forecasting

-Introduction to basis timer series forecasting techniques.
-Topics include forecasting, Box-Jenkins models, time series regression, exponential smoothing, and transfer function models Prerequisites: STA 580.
+Introduction to basic time series forecasting techniques.
+Topics include forecasting, Box-Jenkins models, time series regression, and transfer function models.
+Prerequisite: STA 580.

 Select one of the following in consultation with the advisor: